e2eSolutionArchitect/academy/training/aws/aws-architect-masterclass.md

 ----------------------------

 ## Project Submission
-- An industry standard project will be assigned the first day of the training program.
+- An industry standard project will be assigned on the first day of the training program.
 It can be team-based or individual.
 - Candidates have to submit the project one day before the final day of the program.
 - Document and submit the project as per the guideline mentioned [here]
 - Feedback, Comments, and grading will be shared and discussed during the last class of the program.